-Our projects impact the lives of approximately two million people each year.
+Our projects impact the lives of almost three million people each year.

 Our work in missions, development cooperation and humanitarian aid stems from Christian values.
 We cooperate with Pentecostal churches and NGOs, supporting our partners to work for the benefit of their own communities.

 Fida in Finland